 Winner of Environment Canada's National Award for Environmental Achievement

 Discover a wetland world beneath your feet!
+Located between Sackville's excellent Visitor Information Centre and charming downtown.
 Focus your camera on the antics of fuzzy ducklings dabbling in the shallows.
 Watch a muskrat part mirror-smooth water in a V-shaped ripple.
 Listen to a sunset chorus of marsh birds, the cries of the rail, grebe and bittern.
 From dawn to dusk the entertainment never stops at the Sackville Waterfowl Park!